bitrix24/b24restdocs/api-reference/tasks/comment-item/task-comment-item-is-action-allowed.md

-# Check Available Actions on Task task.commentitem.isactionallowed
+# Check if the action is allowed with task.commentitem.isactionallowed

 {% if build == 'dev' %}